 Most journals support open access in one way or another.
-Support can come in different ways, or combinations, and it is sometimes necessary to pay an open access fee to make your article REF-compliant.
+Depending on circumstances, it is sometimes necessary to pay an open access fee to make your article REF-compliant.

-OA- and REF-compliant journals typically fall into one of the following three categories:
+OA- and REF-compliant journals typically fall into one of the following categories:

-2. Hybrid Open Access journals allow the accepted manuscript of a published article to be deposited on an institutional repository and made openly available after an embargo period of no greater than 12 months, for no additional OA fee.
-This type of support for green OA makes these journals compliant with the RVC Open Access policy, as well as the RCUK and HEFCE/REF policies.
+2. Hybrid Open Access journals allow the accepted manuscript of a published article to be deposited on an institutional repository and made openly available after an embargo period of no greater than 12 months, for no additional fee.
+This type of support for green open access makes these journals compliant with the RVC Open Access policy, as well as the HEFCE/REF policies.

 Please note that there are are journals that do support any type of institutional archiving whatsoever.
 These can be classified as non-compliant, and they should be avoided wherever possible, as any article they publish will not be eligible for submission to the REF.